 How to use a seed phrase

-The whole process should be relatively straightforward.
-But if you need more information, here is a more detailed guide to recovering your crypto wallet.
+Still having trouble?
 Look no further than Professional Crypto Recovery.
 We specialize in helping people regain access to their lost cryptocurrencies.
-Our fees are the lowest in the market, we have a fast response time and only accept payments if we succeed in recovering your assets.
+Our fees are the lowest in the market, we have a fast response time, and we only accept payments if we succeed in recovering your assets.